skkwan/my-cms-docs/dailyLogs/importing_arrays_in_vivado.md

     * 0.773 (0.811) for @B = 0.30
   * Input contained 19 FEVT files

-- Goal for today: import toy example table into HLS!
+- [Done] Goal for today: import toy example table into HLS.
   * Wrote testbench file to access a .txt file (must be also attached in the Test Bench in the GUI)
   * Header file specifies dimensions of .txt array (3x3 for toy example)
   * Wrote a touchArray.c function that only serves as a function to be synthesized (adds 0.0 to all elements)